-My 5 favorite ceremony rituals for your destination wedding in Paris are romantic, meaningful and personal.
-I love wedding rituals because they are a beautiful gesture to express your love and unity during your ceremony.
+My favorite ceremony rituals for your destination wedding in Paris are romantic, meaningful and personal.
+I love wedding rituals because they are a symbolic gestures to express your love and unity during your ceremony.
 Your wedding vows consist of words, your wedding ritual consists of actions.
 The ritual can therefore complete your ceremony in a beautiful way.
-Plus: It’s a visual element – and that’s always good on photos!
+On top of that it’s a visual element that can be captured beautifully on your wedding photos!

-However you are planning a destination wedding in Paris.
-So as your celebrant in France I recommend to choose a ritual that is easy to prepare and only requires materials/ items that you can easily transport and travel with.
+Because you are planning a destination wedding in Paris, as your celebrant in France I recommend to choose a ritual that is easy to prepare.
+Meaning rituals that only requires materials and items that are not to large or heavy and that you can therefore conveniently transport and travel with.

-Moreover I especially love ceremony rituals that you can customize to express yourselves: Meaning we can vary the ritual in order to bring your unique personalities, background, love story, shared passion in.
+Moreover I especially love customizable ceremony rituals that you can personalize in order to incorporate and express your unique personalities, background, love story, shared passions and more.
 Or why not a little reference to your wedding destination France?

 Handfasting is a Celtic tradition which symbolizes the binding of two people in love.
 As your Paris celebrant I will bind your joined hands with the handfasting cords.
 If you then pull the loose ends with your free hands you will literally tie the knot!

-1. Jackie & Leo (see above) used the scarf of his mother who had passed away to honor her memory and to physically feel her presence on their wedding day.
+1. Jackie & Leo (below) used the scarf of the groom’s mother who had passed away to honor her memory and to physically feel her presence on their wedding day.

-2. David & Hazel (see above) came from Scotland and brought a ribbon of Buchanan tartan to honor their roots.
+2. David & Hazel (below) traveled to Paris from Scotland and used Buchanan tartan to honor their cultural roots.

-3. Florencia & Erik (see below) included her daughter into the ritual to symbolize the becoming of a family.
-They used 3 different colors for their ribbons, so each of them was represented by a different color and symbolic.
+3. Florencia & Erik (below) made the bride’s daughter part of the ritual to symbolize the becoming of a family.
+They used 3 different colors for their ribbons: blue for the groom, red for the bride, and sparkle purple was the color that their daughter chose.
+So each of them was represented by a different color, bringing a different quality to their union symbolized by the color symbolic.

-Include your loved ones: Make close family members or friends assist or even perform the ritual.
+Include your loved ones: Make close family members or friends assist or even perform the ritual with you.

 1. Remember David & Hazel (see #2 above) from Scotland?
 For their renewal of vows they wanted their son to be part of their ceremony.
 So it was him binding the hands of his parents.